10 Things Everyone Should Know about Jehovah's Witnesses and Their Beliefs

 Jehovah's Witnesses use a Bible translation called the New World Translation.
 Before this translation was released specifically by and for Jehovah's Witnesses, most relied on the King James Version.
 According to TowerWatch.com:

-"The New World Translation of the Bible is Jehovah's Witnesses' own translation, no other religious group uses this Bible and Jehovah's Witnesses make very little use of other Bibles.
+"The New World Translation of the Bible is Jehovah's Witnesses own translation, no other religious group uses this Bible and Jehovah's Witnesses make very little use of other Bibles.

-The translators of The New World Translation were: Nathan Knorr, Albert Schroeder, George Gangas, Fred Franz, and M. Henschel."
+The translators of The New World Translation were: Nathan Knorr, Albert Schroeder, George Gangas, Fred Franz, M. Henschel."

-Photo courtesy: ©Thinkstock/B-C-Designs
+Photo courtesy: ©Getty Images/Boonchai Wedmakawand

 4. Do Jehovah's Witnesses believe in the Trinity?